Color study & the figure

 Art Student’s League of Denver

 Students will learn a well paced, adaptive methodology toward painting the human figure as both an investigation into its form, and as a pictorial idea.
 With 6 weeks, students will have adequate time to develop their painting towards a formal resolution, the instructor working alongside students and demonstrating each stage of the process, covering the conceptual and the procedural.
+A main objective will be to learn to intelligently sequence the breakdown of visual information into simple parts that grow in complexity, and learn to accurately depict color relationships.

 Portrait Painting